johnpaulwick/ML-Predictive-Models-For-Cancer/Final-Project.md

 # 6 Model Testing

-*Compare the performance of each model and describe why you think one model performed better than the others.*

 At this point, I have examined and explored the data, identified a small subset of genes which are likely to be good predictors of cancer, and trained four different types of classifier models on the data while